Plan Your Visit

 Getting Here

-Located at Woodside, Birkenhead — directly across the Mersey from Liverpool's Pier Head.
-Easily accessible by Mersey Ferry, bus, and car.
+Located beside the Woodside Ferry terminal in Birkenhead - directly across the Mersey from Liverpool's Pier Head.
+Easily accessible by Mersey Ferry, Merseyrail to Hamilton Square, bus, and car.
 Visitor parking is available on site.

 Be the First to Visit

-Opening Autumn 2026 at Woodside, Birkenhead.
+Opening in 2027 at Woodside, Birkenhead.
 Register your interest today to be the first to hear about tickets, events, and opening dates.